BelfordZ/open-rpc-flow/CONTRIBUTING.md

 ## Getting Started

-1. Fork the repository and create your feature branch from `main`.
+1. Fork the repository and create your feature branch from `master`.
 2. Install dependencies using `npm install`.
 3. Make your changes along with tests when applicable.
 4. Ensure the code passes linting and tests: